 Tallinn is a lovely town.
 With plenty of things to do, a relatively low cost of living for a European capital, and a plethora of cafes and co-working spaces to work from, it’s a perfect digital nomad spot to spend two or three months.
 The summer season, blessed by soft temperatures, is probably the best time to visit the city.

-We love Tallinn, and as our companies are here in Estonia, we plan on visiting the city next summer.
+We love Tallinn, though, and as our companies are here in Estonia, so we visit the city very often.